yuhko-msft/microsoft-graph-docs/concepts/known-issues.md

 ### Missing properties for chat members
 In certain instances, the `tenantId` / `email` / `displayName` property for the individual members of a chat might not be populated on a `GET /chats/chat-id/members` or `GET /chats/chat-id/members/membership-id` request.

+### Missing staged apps when GET /appCatalogs/teamsApps is called using app context
+Requests in application context will only return apps that have been published to the app catalog.

+### Permission policies not applied when GET /appCatalogs/teamsApps is called using app context
+Permission policies will not be applied in application context.
+The list of Teams apps in the response will contain both blocked and available apps.

 ## Users

 ### Use the dollar ($) symbol in the userPrincipalName